bioidiap/bob.pad.base/doc/experiments.rst

 * ``--sub-directory``: A descriptive name for your experiment, which will serve as a sub-directory

 The first four parameters, i.e., the ``database``, the ``preprocessor``, the ``extractor`` and the ``algorithm`` can be specified in several different ways.
-For the start, we will use only the registered :ref:`Resources <bob.bio.base.resources>`.
+For the start, we will use only the registered Resources.
 These resources define the source code that will be used to compute the experiments, as well as all the meta-parameters of the algorithms (which we will call the *configuration*).
 To get a list of registered resources, please call: